Darkerowl/Primordialis-Overlay/primordialis config explained.md

-# Primordialis Overlay – `config.py` reference
+# Primordialis Overlay – `config.py`

 This document explains every setting in **config.py** and how it affects rendering or behavior.
-Use it as a README section for your GitHub repo.

 ---